univention/ucsschool-id-connector/docs/development.rst

 The complete picture is a bit crowded.
 If you want see it anyway, here are your choices:

-.. collapse:: Complete overview, C4 style
+.. dropdown:: Complete overview, C4 style

     .. figure:: images/id-connector-unified.*
        :width: 800